slateci/slateci.github.io/_posts/2021-05-05-metallb-on-chameleon.md

 This next step requires access to your Chameleon resources through the OpenStack CLI.

 The [Chameleon docs](https://chameleoncloud.readthedocs.io/en/latest/technical/cli.html) provide information on setting this up.
-We at SLATE recommend using application credentials for authenticating command line clients.
+We at SLATE recommend using application credentials (download the openrc file) for authenticating command line clients.
+An unrestricted application credential is not necessary.

+Once you have an application credential, run `source /path/to/<openstack_rc_fille>`.
+After this, your command line client will be authenticated.

-Once you have OpenStack CLI access, use the following command to view a list of the IDs of your OpenStack/Chameleon ports.
+Use the following command to view a list of the IDs of your OpenStack/Chameleon ports.
 ```bash
 openstack port list
 ```